 I will say I have had the most fun when I was digging through a pile of crap (not literal crap, but one man’s trash sort of crap) and discovered that diamond in the rough.

 Let me share a quick story (one of many like it) to inspire you to be ready at anytime for your next treasure:

-So, let me give a shout out to all you vintage lovers, and future junk dealers…get out there, wear clothes you can get dirty in, and dive into the wonderful world of vintage.
+So, let me give a shout out to all you lovers of old stuff, and future junk dealers.
+Get out there, wear clothes you can get dirty in, and dive into the wonderful world of antique hunting.
 There is something special waiting for you and it might just be sitting on the side of the road!